← Back to 史記

 使使 使 使 使

 Wu Ji said: 'Wu She has two sons.
 If you do not kill them, they will be a calamity for Chu state.
 Why not summon them with the promise to save their father?
 They will certainly arrive.'
-Thereupon the king sent an envoy to tell She, saying: 'If you can bring your two sons, then you will live.
+The king then sent an envoy to tell She, saying: 'If you can bring your two sons here, then you will live.
 If you cannot, you will die.'
 She said: 'Shang will arrive, but Xu will not arrive.'
 The king said: 'Why is that?'
 She said: 'Shang's character is upright.
 He will die for integrity.
 He is filial, compassionate, and benevolent.
 When he hears the summons to save his father, he will certainly arrive and not consider his own death.
 Xu's character is wise and good at the art of planning.
 He is brave and proud of his merit.
 He knows that if he comes, he will certainly die, so he will certainly not come.
 However, the one who will worry Chu state is certainly this son.'
-Thereupon the king sent a person to summon them, saying: 'Come, and I will pardon your father.'
-Wu Shang told Wu Xu, saying: 'To hear that the father is pardoned and not hasten is unfilial; if father is executed and not avenged, there is no plan; to assess what one can undertake is wisdom.
+The king then sent a man to summon them, saying: 'Come, and I will pardon your father.'
+Wu Shang told Wu Xu, saying: 'To hear that our father may be pardoned and not hasten there would be unfilial; if father is executed and not avenged, there is no plan; to assess what one can undertake is wisdom.
 You go, and I will return to die.'
 Wu Shang then returned.
-Wu Xu bent his bow and attached an arrow.
-He went out to see the envoy and said: 'If father has a crime, why summon his son for it?'
+Wu Xu bent his bow and set an arrow to it.
+He went out to see the envoy and said: 'If my father has committed a crime, why summon his sons for it?'
 He was about to shoot when the envoy turned and ran away.
-He then fled out to Wu.
+He then fled to Wu.
 Wu She heard it and said: 'Xu has fled.
 The Chu state is in danger!'
-The Chu people then killed Wu She and Shang.
+The people of Chu then killed Wu She and Wu Shang.

 51